Also known as Fire Worm, Marine Fireworm, Rock Worm, Sea Caterpillar, Sea Mouse, Segmented Sea Worm, Segmented Worm, Tubeworm.

 The ones in these pictures are in the reproductive phase of a bristle worm!

-Segmented worms are extremely mobile and possess strong jaws for hunting and feeding on their prey.
+Segmented worms are extremely mobile, have strong jaws for hunting and feeding on their prey.